Charlatans, damn charlatans. How does one become enlightened?

 My ex best friend used to write out my advice on cards and tape them to her mirror.
 She would also record our phone calls so she could refer to what I said, because it blew her away when I said it.
 She took notes of our in-person conversations.
 She said it was life changing and totally profound.
 But in the end, she didn’t change.
 Not really.
 Just around the edges, but not fundamentally.

-As for your other questions, you are still asking me what to do.
+You are still asking what to do.
 Drop everything?
 Listen, don’t listen?

 Are you in control of yourself to that degree?
 Can you stop being a seeker if I advise you to?
 Right now, can you utterly and completely abandon the search?
 Not just the actions, like reading spiritual material.
 But completely rip out the root of the search within you?